Definitions of Sustainability: A to Z Guide on Sustainability

 ESG Risk Management

 ESG risk management can make or break a business, well, it is true, as operating with integrity has become the new norm.
-By incorporating sustainability into a company's operations, it can monitor and act quickly to avoid ESG risks.
+By incorporating sustainability into a company's operations, you can monitor and act quickly to avoid ESG risks.
 For instance, responsible supply chain management can help avert or reduce risks related to human and environmental violations.

 Young Talents